-Embedded Education at Sarah Lawrence offers opportunities for earning academic credit for students who are completing experienced-based work - like internships, volunteer positions, and jobs.
-SLC EmbeddEd courses are offered each semester and summer, and are available to second year students and above, including graduate students, completing experience-based work in any field.
-Centered on topics such as, Foundations in Workplace Culture + Wellbeing, Building a Professional Identity, and Navigating Workplace Communication, SLC EmbeddEd courses aim to support students’ transition from campus to life after graduation while building a supportive network of peers, alumni, and campus resources.
+Embedded Education at Sarah Lawrence offers opportunities for earning academic credit for students who are completing experience-based work - such as internships, volunteer positions, and jobs.
+SLC EmbeddEd courses are offered each semester, including summer, and are available to second-year students and above, including graduate students, completing experience-based work in any field.
+Centered on topics such as Foundations in Workplace Culture + Wellbeing, Building a Professional Identity, and Navigating Workplace Communication, SLC EmbeddEd courses aim to support students’ transition from campus to post-graduate life after graduation while building a supportive network of peers, alumni, and career service resources.

 There are many possible pathways into SLC EmbeddEd courses, and students who need help finding a placement can access resources through various on-campus offices.